SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 - Statins, unlike remdesivir, are long-approved, well-understood, and cheap.
-- __A few missing items:__ expansion beyond a single-center trial (replication is important!), and a link between clinically observed response in patients and the specific mechanism involving interferon/CH25H/25HC/ACAT/membrane cholesterol depletion, vs almost anything else.
+- __A few missing items:__ expansion beyond a single-center trial (replication is important!), and a link between clinically observed response in patients and the specific mechanism involving interferon/CH25H/25HC/ACAT/membrane cholesterol depletion _vs_ almost any _other_ mechanism, and a response biomarker telling us which COVID-19 patients are most likely to benefit to benefit from statin therapy.

 So take your statins, if you doctor has prescribed them!